bdzevel/api-server-base/README.md

 ### Dependencies

 Node.js and NPM.
+MongoDB with a database named as you like (make sure to update the .env file).
-Dependencies are mainly managed by npm.
+Package dependencies are mainly managed by npm.
 You can choose to install the `grunt` command globally for yourself:
 ```
 npm install -g grunt-cli